 Bring Bear Spray

 Bear spray can give you peace of mind when you’re on the trail.
 It’s lightweight, relatively inexpensive, and, most importantly, effective.
 Always carry it in your outside pocket or somewhere where you can quickly reach it.

-However, bear spray should only be used as a final defense against an attacking bear and not as a first response when you see a bear.
+However, bear spray should only be used as a last defense against an attacking bear and not as a first response when you see a bear.
 A charging bear will usually stop if you’re able to use the spray from 10-15 feet away.
 It’s been shown to be more effective than a gun in defending against a bear attack.

 Keep Your Distance

 It’s also very important to not come between a mother bear and her cubs.
 Respect the family and let them be.